fluxcd/flux2/docs/cmd/flux_bootstrap_gitlab.md

       --interval duration       sync interval (default 1m0s)
       --owner string            GitLab user or group name --path safeRelativePath   path relative to the repository root, when specified the cluster sync will be scoped to this path
-      --personal                is personal repository
-      --private                 is private repository (default true)
-      --repository string       GitLab repository name
+      --personal                if true, the owner is assumed to be a GitLab user; otherwise a group --private                 if true, the repository is assumed to be private (default true) --repository string       GitLab repository name
       --ssh-hostname string     GitLab SSH hostname, to be used when the SSH host differs from the HTTPS one
 ```